tkamag/Learn-Terraform-With-AWS/Recap.md

 [Argument Reference](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#argument-reference)

-# What is Infrastructure as Code with Terraform?
+# B. What is Infrastructure as Code with Terraform?
 Infrastructure as Code (IaC) tools allow you to manage infrastructure with configuration files rather than through a graphical user interface.
 IaC allows you to build, change, and manage your infrastructure in a safe, consistent, and repeatable way by defining resource configurations that you can version, reuse, and share.

 [https://developer.hashicorp.com/terraform/tutorials/aws-get-started/infrastructure-as-code](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/infrastructure-as-code)

-# Install terraform
+# C. Install terraform
 [Install terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)

-# Build infrastructure
+# D. Build infrastructure
 With Terraform installed, you are ready to create your first infrastructure.

 In this tutorial, you will provision an EC2 instance on Amazon Web Services (AWS).
 EC2 instances are virtual machines running on AWS, and a common component of many infrastructure projects.

-### Prerequisites
+### D.1 Prerequisites
 To follow this tutorial you will need:

 * The [Terraform CLI](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) (1.2.0+) installed.